sudharsan-selvaraj/protractor-api-resource/README.md

 # protractor-api-resource
 API testing is now made simple with protractor. **protractor-api-resource** is a REST Client framework created using **request** npm module to use in protractor tests for making API calls.
 Register all service endpoints as individual service methods and reuse the same inside the test.
-Inspired from **[angular-resource](https://docs.angularjs.org/api/ngResource/service/$resource")** projects.
+Inspired from **[angular-resource](https://docs.angularjs.org/api/ngResource/service/$resource)** project.

 ### Features